Qatar says BBC crew on 2022 tour held for trespass

 He said that, during their investigation, security officials showed him photographs of himself and team members after their arrival in Doha.
 "I was shown pictures of myself and the team standing in the street, at a coffee shop, on board a bus and even lying next to a swimming pool with friends."

-Qatar's media office said the BBC crew could have avoided being detained if they had joined the organised press tour which other news organisations took part in.
+Qatar's media office said the BBC crew could have avoided being detained if they had joined the organized press tour which other news organizations took part in.

 Qatar in July 2014 approved some improvements to its treatment of migrant workers, including a requirement that firms set up bank accounts for workers, pay wages electronically and a ban on midday outdoor work in the summer heat.

-"The government and the private sector are making significant progress in efforts to improve the lives and the labour conditions of guest workers in Qatar," the office said.
+"The government and the private sector are making significant progress in efforts to improve the lives and the labor conditions of guest workers in Qatar," the office said.

 Nonetheless, pressure group New FIFA Now and international workers’ unions said on Monday FIFA’s sponsors must challenge the governing body over the alleged abuses.